isomerpages/moe-marsilingsec/pages/Chinese Orchestra (DSA).md

 During periods of preparation for performances, there will be additional practices to sufficiently prepare the members.

-Training Frequency: 2 sessions (2.5 hours each) per week
+Training Frequency:&nbsp;2 sessions (2.5 hours each) per week

 **Selection Criteria**